Five years worth of rambling

 If you can imagine a heatmap of Impostor Syndrome, red being ‘high level’, at that point, it would have been kinda lava-coloured.

 I met so many amazing people, took tons of notes from 7 am until 8 pm.

 I learnt from the best PhD students how to conserve (=steal) as much food and drinks from a conference as possible.

 While the scholarship included covering all the food and travels, I still only had £70 on my bank card.
 While other students and professors were going out to fancy restaurants, I walked 20 minutes to find a general store to get some sandwich lookalike for dinner.

 I invited a fantastic scientist over to Cambridge to screen his new documentary about soil science – little did I know that I would be hosting him five months later!

-I also had [awkward face] lunch with the Executive Editor of National Geographic who gave me tips how to re-design GOES (more, more, more big pictures!).
+I also had [awkward face] lunch with the Executive Editor of National Geographic who gave me tips on how to re-design GOES (more, more, more big pictures!).

 The days went by and by the last night, both my bank accounts were in minus £1.